FerretDB/dance/CONTRIBUTING.md

 # Contributing

 The dance tool and tests run on the host; macOS, Linux, and Windows are expected to work.
-Databases under test (FerretDB and MongoDB) may be running on the host or inside Docker; Docker Compose configuration is provided for convenience, but not required.
+Databases under test (FerretDB and MongoDB) may be running on the host or inside Docker; Docker Compose configuration is provided for convenience but not required.
-In particular, the FerretDB development cycle (fix-compile-run-dance) is faster with it running on the host as it does not involve Docker images building or PostgreSQL restarts.
+In particular, the FerretDB development cycle (fix-compile-run-dance) is faster with it running on the host as it does not involve Docker image building or PostgreSQL restarts.
+Running FerretDB on the host is recommended for that reason.

 ## Cloning repository

 ```sh
 git clone --recursive
 ```

 Remember to use that command to clone this repository with all submodules included.

----
 ```sh
 git submodule update --init
 ```

 If you've already cloned it without submodules you can use that command to include required submodules.